 There’s a bloated silence.
 ‘Look, I didn’t end up spending half as much as I thought I would on my travels.
 Let me give you some cash.
 Whatever you’d get paid for the time you should be self-isolating.’

-There’s something about Jason’s tone that Nathan likes.
+There’s something about Jason’s tone that Cameron likes.

 ‘You can stay here if you like,’ Jason continues.
 ‘We’ll keep our distance, obviously.
 Just in case.
 But it could be fun.
 We’ll keep each other company.’

 Cameron thinks for a few beats.
 His heart and head wrestle, but he ultimately goes with his heart.
 ‘Okay.
 I could still do some deliveries, I suppose.’

 A wide smile stretches across Jason’s face.
 ‘Cool.
 You better let them know.’

 Cameron gives a quick nod, goes into another room and calls his boss.

 ‘Okay, monsieur – your dinner is served.’
 Jason points towards the dining room.

 ‘Thanks, mate.
 You really didn’t have to cook for me.’

 ‘Of course!
 You’re my guest, aren’t you?
 I used gloves the whole time just to be safe.’